Dr. Eun-Young Mun

 Professional Activities & Awards:

-I am an active member of several national organizations, including the American Public Health Association, the Association for Psychological Science, the Research Society on Alcoholism and the Society for Research in Child Development.
-I have served on several NIH grant review committees as a standing or ad hoc member, and I have served on editorial boards for a number of peer-reviewed journals and have served on accreditation review committees for doctoral programs in clinical psychology across the United States.
-I received a top score for my competing continuation R01 grant in 2016 and was invited to discuss the project as a speaker and panelist at the Inaugural NIH Behavioral and Social Sciences Research Festival in Bethesda, Maryland.
+I am an active member of several national organizations, including the American Public Health Association (APHA), the American Statistical Association (ASA), the Association for Psychological Science (APS), the Research Society on Alcoholism (RSA) and the Society for Prevention Research (SPR).
+I have also served on NIH grant review committees as a standing member or ad hoc member continuously since 2010.
+In addition, I have served on editorial boards for several peer-reviewed journals and reviewed manuscripts for more than 30+ journals.